 Jaguar Paloma and the Caketown Bar

 Winner of the Nautilus Prize for Small Press Fiction!
-In 1865 in the shanty town of Tartatenango, the Caketown Bar is owned by the extraordinary Jaguar Paloma, matriarch of a village of raucous miscreants, cast-off mothers, muleteers, and forgers.
-Amid drunken monks, a roaring trade in faked marriages just for fun, and the Romani, all balance on the knife-edge between legality and the illicit.
+In 1865 in the shanty town of Tartatenango, the Caketown Bar is owned by the extraordinary Jaguar Paloma and Orietta Becerra who is breathtakingly beautiful and ambitious.
+They are matriarchs of a village of cast-off mothers, raucous muleteers, forgers and the Romani.
+Amid a roaring trade in faked marriages just for fun, all balance on the knife-edge between legality and the illicit.
+Told in evocative magical realism, Jaguar Paloma and the Caketown Bar is a tale of wronged women who stand up to be counted.

 To buy a copy of the paperback directly from the author, use this link.